afafbioinfo/IPANEMAP/README.md

 where values are expected to be normalized as to loosely fall in the [0,1] interval, with negative numbers indicating missing values.

 ### Hard constraints file format
-Hard constraints allow to force predictions to be consistent with prio partial knowledge.
-They should be expressed in a file `{HardConstraintsDir}/{RNA}{Cond}.txt`, each file consisting of classic sequence/partial structure, expressed in dot-bracket notation.
+Hard constraints allow to force predictions to be consistent with prior partial knowledge.
+They should be expressed in a file `{HardConstraintsDir}/{RNA}{Cond}.txt` in classic FASTA/DBN format (see example below), consisting of sequence/partial structure expressed in extended dot-bracket notation as per the [Vienna package syntax](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).

 Example: The following file content